tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 *  The JWE Encrypted Key MUST be empty.

-*  The "aad" parameter MUST take the Additional Authenticated Data encryption parameter defined in Step 14 of Section 5.1 of {{RFC7516}} as input.
+*  The HPKE "aad" parameter MUST be set to the JWE Additional Authenticated Data encryption parameter defined in Step 14 of Section 5.1 of {{RFC7516}} as input.

 The following example demonstrates the use of Integrated Encryption with Compact Serialization: